whizztimmy/se-assignment-2-introduction-to-software-engineering-whizztimmy/README.md

 ## Reference
-I use Chatgpt as my source of information
+I used Chatgpt as my source of information